EM51641/pyinsurance-/README.rst

 pandas       1.2.4
 ============ ========

-There is no dependency verification , so please, make sure to have installed every required one before using the package.
+There is no dependency verification, so please, make sure to have installed every required one before using the package.

 **Example**